anthony-halim/bible-verse.nvim/README.md

     },

     highlighter = {
-        -- To see all highlight groups that is currently active, -- :so $VIMRUNTIME/syntax/hitest.vim
+        -- To see all highlight groups that are currently active, -- :so $VIMRUNTIME/syntax/hitest.vim
         -- see :h highlight